-The simple answer is, “No.” Essential oils get that name because the concentrated essence of a plant is either steamed out or extracted via pressure.
-The only evidence that proves essential oils are effective may either have to do with changes in mood, perception, learning or comprehension.
-But the studies done showed that the power of suggestion may have had a bigger effect than the actual oil itself.
+The simple answer is, “No. Research does not back up the effectiveness of essential oils” Essential oils get that name because the concentrated essence of a plant is either steamed out or extracted via pressure.
+The only research or evidence that proves essential oils are effective may either have to do with changes in mood, perception, learning, or comprehension.
+But the studies done showed that the power of suggestion may have had a bigger effect than the actual essential oil itself.

-“Researchers at Marywood University exposed people to three ambient scent conditions: neroli (traditionally classified as stimulating), lavender (traditionally classified as relaxing) or no scent.
+Scientific evidence on the effectiveness of essential oils was explored by “Researchers at Marywood University who exposed people to three ambient scent conditions using essential oils: neroli (traditionally classified as stimulating), lavender (traditionally classified as relaxing) or no scent.
 No matter which condition they were in, people who were told they were smelling a stimulating scent showed changes in heart rate and skin conductance that indicated physiological arousal.
 When told they were smelling a relaxing scent, they exhibited decreased physiological arousal.” http://www.latimes.com/health/la-he-essential-oils-20160116-story.html

 BUT THEY SMELL GOOD!